dale-at-bud/robot-tests/README.md

 ## What is it? :question:

-This project consists of a Docker image :whale2: containing a complete Robot Framework :robot: installation, and a sample UI test suite for eCommerce website, running on Alpine Linux :rocket:, a lightweight linux distro.
+This project consists of a Docker image :whale2: containing a complete Robot Framework :robot: installation, and a sample UI test suite, running on Alpine Linux :rocket:, a lightweight linux distro.

 This installation also contains Firefox, Chrome and the Selenium library for Robot Framework.